thammz/git_training/git_training.md

 New Paragraph

-- [x] Added new paragraph in branch
+- [x] Added new paragraph in branch inside